kaansan/robot-framework-guide/README.md

 ### Guide 101

 The thing is on robot framework :

-Making testing much simpler and easy and on other hand
+* Making testing much simpler and easy.
-robot framework has cool test reports.
+* Robot framework has cool test reports.
-When you run tests , robot creates reports.
+* When you run tests , robot creates reports.

 ### How can I use and run robot and tests